dokku/dokku-postgres/README.md

 dokku postgres:exists <service>
 ```

-examples:

-Here we check if the lolipop postgres service exists. :
+Here we check if the lolipop postgres service exists.

 ```shell
 dokku postgres:exists lolipop
 ```

 ### check if the postgres service is linked to an app

 ```shell